Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 Alternatively, feel free to open up a PR to address your inquiry yourself.
 PRs are welcome!

 ## Known Issues / Roadmap
-1. The mod is currently a client-side only mod.
-The item values are changed for you only, and not for anyone that you are playing with.
-We plan to address this eventually.
+1. The weight overrides are currently client-side only.
+They are changed for you only, and not for anyone that you are playing with.
+We may address this eventually by making it sync to everyone, but that would remove someone's ability to opt-out of the weight overrides.
-2. (Potentially) If there is enough demand, we'll look to make these values driven by a config file that you can modify.
+2. Create a config file to let you set the item overrides how you want them.